WherewolfNZ/the-m-project.org/content/Getting-started.md

 yo m
 ```

-After all the dependencies are installed, start the server.
+After all dependencies are installed, start the server.

 ```
 grunt server